wbadart/Calculator/README.md

 # Calculator
-Command line/ GFX graphing calculator.
+Command line/ GFX graphing calculator
+Written by Cat Badart and Will Badart